Updated: February 16, 2022

 - Develop innovative illustrations and inspiring photography: Don’t fall into the stock photography and/or illustration trap; if budget is limited, develop an innovative way to use stock with graphics you own.

 - Use appropriate media: Use what works best for your target audience globally.
 Make the standards easy to access, understand, and download.
-Create ready-to-use templates.
 The easier everything is to access and use, the better compliance you will have.

 Branding has become an integral part of every business – it is crucial for your team to be inspired along the way.